lillyflow/Mods/README.md

 [![Requires VRChatUtilityKit][VRCUKBadge]][VRCUKLink]

-A mod that makes sure you want to enter a portal, every time you enter a portal
+Makes sure you want to enter a portal, every time you enter a portal.

 This mod also contains many checks for portal droppers, or people who use a mod that drops portals maliciously.
 If the mod detects a portal dropper, it will give you the option of blacklisting the user until you restart your game.